FreeAndFair/ColoradoRLA/docs/22_county_runbook.md

 ## Ballot Manifest and CVR File Uploads

 To prepare for upload, the County's ballot manifest and CVR files must each be hashed using any SHA-256 hash utility.
-The RLA Tool itself does not provide a utility for verification or hashing.
+The RLA Tool itself does not provide a utility for hashing, but uploaded files are verified against the provided hash.

 Once the ballot manifest and CVR files are hashed, they can be uploaded into the RLA Tool.
-If the upload is interrupted the process will have to be repeated.
-It is not possible to resume an interrupted upload — just start that file upload again.
+If the upload is interrupted, the process will have to be repeated.
+It is not possible to resume an interrupted upload—just start that file upload again.
 If a County uploads multiple Ballot Manifest files, only the data from the last file will be used.
 Similarly, if a County uploads multiple CVR files, only the data from the last file will be used.